We’re not kidding—water is a cultural object in Rome, and there’s a whole etiquette on how to drink it.

 The most iconic drinking fountain of Rome, though, is the nasone.
 Meaning “big nose,” these are hydrant-shaped metal tubes which are connected to a pipe beneath the street, and continuously spout water from a slender faucet.
 In the older parts of the city, they’re omnipresent.
 Romans use them for everything—filling up a bottle, washing hands, or placing a dog bowl beneath the stream of water so that the cane can have a drink.

 But there’s a trick to drinking from a nasone if you don’t have a bottle.
 The metal tap has a tiny hole drilled on the top, horizontal part, before the tube curves downwards and the water splashes onto the ground.
 Plug up the main hole of the tap with your finger, and the water will squirt vertically through the small hole, creating a little water fountain for you.
 It might seem strange at first, but drinking from a nasone is one of those experiences that makes you truly feel like you’re connected to the city.
-With the water splattering on your shoes and running down your chin, you couldn’t be anywhere else in the world.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+With the water splattering on your shoes and running down your chin, you couldn’t be anywhere else in the world.Want our insider’s guide to eating in Rome?
+Just add your email address in the form below!

 Despite the name, Giancarlo was actually born and raised in Boston.
 He now lives in Rome, where he works as a freelance journalist.
 Passionate about Rome’s food, history and culture, he can usually be found with a good book and, depending on the time of day, an espresso or an Aperol Spritz.
 Never Campari.